F5Networks/f5-declarative-onboarding/docs/declarations/basic.rst

 ^^^^^^^^^^
 The following is an example of the :ref:`User Class<user-class>`.
 The User class creates (or modifies) the users and their associated roles and access control.
 For more information, see |userclass| in the Schema Reference.

 In the following declaration, we show only the User class.
-You can use this class as a part of a larger Declarative Onboarding declaration.
+You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

 .. literalinclude:: ../../examples/user.json
    :language: json